muse254/hermes/README.md

     -wait: to provide the time in seconds to wait for next change, default is 5s (int flag)

     For execution flags which are bool flags only one can be used:
-    -gorun: to state you want a 'go run' execution
+    -gorun: to state you want a 'go build && ./projectName' execution
-    -gobuild: to state that you want a 'go build && ./projectName' execution
+    -gobuild: to state that you want a 'go build' execution
     -gotest: to state you want a 'go test' execution

     For some reason if your func main is in another file other than main.go: